danielcregg/aooc-project-template/project-brief.md

 - JavaFX GUI

 ## 📝 Coding Standards
-- Your code must compile
+- Your code must compile.
-- Consistent code formatting
+- Consistent code formatting.
 - Code commentary is essential.
 Comment every class and method at minimum.
+- Your code must contain at minimum 3 classes, a class for the item you chose, a class to manage that item and a Main class that contains the JavaFX GUI code for your application.

 ## ⭐ Enhanced Features
 To achieve a high grade: